IDIAMath/idiamath.github.io/docs/question-select-extremal.md

 |:-:|
 | *The above image shows the 2D plane where the student can move the points to match approximately with the local min/max* |

-Grading allows for a limited error, and the teacher may set the tolerance.
+Grading allows for a limited error, and the teacher should set a tolerance appropriate to the resolution on the x/y-axes.

 ## Question code